 Gluten Free Banana Pancakes

-My father is visiting us and I wanted to make a special breakfast for him.
+My father is visiting us, and I wanted to make a special breakfast for him.
 I made him banana pancakes the other day and had a craving for them myself.
 So, I whipped up a gluten-free banana pancake recipe.
 I used a similar recipe, which I had already altered, leaving out the refined sugar; substituted cow’s milk for a little bit more raw almond milk; used homemade gluten-free baking powder; substituted the vegetable oil for grape seed oil; and used sea salt instead of regular salt for healthier gluten-free pancakes!
+They rock!

 Gluten-Free Banana Pancakes